 Long-term effects of OSFED

-Ongoing and untreated OSFED has the risk of a variety of problems including:
+Ongoing and untreated OSFED carries the risk of a variety of problems, including:

 - slowed growth (in young people)